skolenik/svyset_manifesto/README.md

 as well as selection probabilities for every respondent.
 On top of this, a multilevel file adds regional indicators to the main datafile, allowing for multilevel-analysis

-2. **Can an applied researcher easily figure out how to declare the complex sampling features to survey analysis software for design-based analysis?**
+2. **Can an applied researcher figure out from the documentation how to set the data up for correct estimation?**
 Yes, three weights are provided: a design weight, a poststratification weight and a population equivalence weight.
 Guidance is included on how to comibine the three weights, and when to use what weight in some examples of analyses.